kishlayjeet/Predicting-Customer-Purchase-Behaviour/readme.md

-# Predicting Customer Purchase Behaviour
+# Predicting Customer Purchase Behavior

-A retail company "ABC Private Limited" wants to understand the customer purchase behaviour and predict the purchase amount of customers against various products.
+A retail company "ABC Private Limited" wants to understand the customer purchase behavior and predict the purchase amount of customers against various products.
 This will help them to create personalized offers for customers against different products.

 ## Data Description